learning-zone/java-basics/hibernate-questions.md

 #### Q. How transaction management works in Hibernate?
 A **Transaction** is a sequence of operation which works as an atomic unit.
 A transaction only completes if all the operations completed successfully.
 A transaction has the Atomicity, Consistency, Isolation, and Durability properties (ACID).

 In hibernate framework, **Transaction interface** that defines the unit of work.
-It maintains abstraction from the transaction implementation (JTA,JDBC).
+It maintains abstraction from the transaction implementation (JTA, JDBC).
 A transaction is associated with Session and instantiated by calling **session.beginTransaction()**.

 |Transaction interface      | Description              |